🛠 Windows Fix

 Security software may block access.

-• Disable antivirus briefly
+• Disable antivirus temporarily

 • Try accessing the file again

-Most users fix this with steps 1–3.
+Most users fix this issue using steps 1–4.

 Enable Built-in Administrator Account